repodono/repodono.cellml/README.rst

 process to install the ``cgrspy`` package which this package depends upon.

+Note that in order for the cellml-api to build, ``omniidl`` must also be available to convert the interface definition files into a form appropriate for C++.

 Roughly speaking, this may be done inside a virtualenv like so:

 .. code:: console